fncbook/fnc/book/linsys/lu.md

 1. Solve $\mathbf{L}\mathbf{z}=\mathbf{b}$ for $\mathbf{z}$ using forward substitution.
 1. Solve $\mathbf{U}\mathbf{x}=\mathbf{z}$ for $\mathbf{x}$ using backward substitution.

 One of the important aspects of this algorithm is that the factorization step depends only on the matrix $\mathbf{A}$; the right-hand side $\mathbf{b}$ is not involved.
 Thus if one has to solve multiple systems with a single matrix $\mathbf{A}$, the factorization needs to be performed only once for all systems.
-As we show in \secref{opcount}, the factorization is by far the most computationally expensive step, so this note is of more than academic interest.
+As we show in [the next section](efficiency.md), the factorization is by far the most computationally expensive step, so this note is of more than academic interest.

-Based on the examples and discussion above, a code for LU factorization is given in {ref}`function-lufact`.
+Based on the examples and discussion above, a code for LU factorization is given in {numref}`Function {number}<function-lufact>`.

 (function-lufact)=
 ````{proof:function} lufact
 **LU factorization (not stable)**